espressif/esp-iot-solution/docs/en/display/lcd/rgb_lcd.rst

 For the majority of RGB LCDs, the commands and parameters of their driver IC are compatible with the implementation details mentioned above.
 Therefore, the porting process can be completed using the following steps:

 #.
 Choose an RGB LCD driver component in the :ref:`LCD Driver Components <LCD_Driver_Component>` that is similar to the model you are working with.
 #.
 Refer to the datasheet of the target LCD driver IC to confirm whether its commands and parameters used by various functions in the selected component are consistent.
 If not, modify the relevant code accordingly.
 #.
 Even if the model of the LCD driver IC is the same, screens from different manufacturers often require configuration with their own set of initialization commands.
 Therefore, modify the commands and parameters sent in the ``init()`` function.
 These initialization commands are typically stored in a static array in a specific format.
 Additionally, ensure not to include commands controlled by the driver IC, such as ``LCD_CMD_COLMOD (3Ah)``, in the initialization commands to ensure successful initialization of the LCD device.
 #.
 Use the search and replace function in your editor to replace the LCD driver IC name in the component with the target name.
 For example, replace ``gc9503`` with ``st7701``.

 .. _rgb_initialize_lcd:

 Initialize LCD Device
 ---------------------------

-For LCDs using both 3-wire SPI and RGB interfaces, start by creating an LCD device and obtaining a handle of data type ``esp_lcd_panel_handle_t`` using the ``esp_lcd_new_rgb_panel()`` function from the `RGB Interface Driver <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/src/esp_lcd_panel_rgb.c>`_.
-Then, use the `LCD General APIs <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/include/esp_lcd_panel_ops.h>`_ to initialize the LCD device.
 Below is an example code explanation using the `rgb_panel <https://github.com/espressif/esp-idf/tree/release/v5.1/examples/peripherals/lcd/rgb_panel>`_ code from ESP-IDF release/v5.1:

 .. code-block:: c